Law enforcement agency: Federal

-When the country has a federal constitution, an LEA responsible for the entire country is referred to as a federal law enforcement agency.
+When a country has a federal constitution, the LEA responsible for the entire country is referred to as a federal law enforcement agency.
 The responsibilities of a federal LEA vary from country to country.
-Federal LEA responsibilities are typically countering fraud against the federation, immigration and border control regarding people and goods, investigating currency counterfeiting, policing of airports and protection of designated national infrastructure, national security, and the protection of the country's head of state and of other designated very important persons, such as the U.S. Secret Service or the U.S. Department of State Diplomatic Security Service.
+Federal LEA responsibilities typically include the countering of fraud against the federation, immigration and border control regarding people and goods, the investigation of currency counterfeiting, the policing of airports and protection of designated national infrastructure, national security, and the protection of the country's head of state and other designated very important persons.

 A federal police agency is a federal LEA that also has the typical police responsibilities of social order and public safety, as well as federal law enforcement responsibilities.
 However, a federal police agency will not usually exercise its powers at a divisional level.
-Such exercising of powers is typically specific arrangements between the federal and divisional governing bodies.
+Such exercising of powers typically involves specific arrangements between the federal and divisional governing bodies.

 Examples of federal law enforcement agencies include the following: